unknown321/wampy/MAKING_OF.md

 <img src="images/drawing.png" alt="an example of beautiful drawing">

 Just as usual, task looks easy.
-After some googling you may find out that there is magic `QT_QPA_EGLFS_FB` env variable, which points to framebuffer to draw to.
+After some googling you may find out that there is magical `QT_QPA_EGLFS_FB` env variable, which points to framebuffer to draw to.
 Can we tell `HgrmMediaPlayerApp` to temporarily change framebuffer?
 No, we can't, this variable is set only on application start.

 #### Kernel module?